jimhlad/laravel-auth-starter/README.md

 1. Clone the git repo
 2. "composer update" to grab the required packages
 3. Re-name the .env.example file to .env and add in your DB & Mailgun settings
-4. "php artian key:generate" to update the APP_KEY in the .env file
+4. "php artisan key:generate" to update the APP_KEY in the .env file
 5. "php artisan make:migrate" to create the database structure
 6. Visit http://your.app